Menu

 Firestone Theatre

 Firestone Theatre is a figurative theatre.
 The audience are the readers.
 It is a medium for humankind to announce their presence, give their soliloquy, their argument if you will, and receive feedback from their other characters, cast members, directors and audience.
-The poems presented here and in the poetry of Isaacson are like mini speeches, without an address beforehand to announce to whom she speaks, but we feel indeed that each poem has been given special care, and the contents reverberate deeply within us so that we feel we are the intended recipient of her speech and kind words.

 Thistle Down